Wi-Fi 6E and 5G will share 6GHz spectrum to supercharge wireless data

 For the time being, 5G devices are individually subscribed to cellular networks and generally use metered data to individually connect to the outside world, while Wi-Fi connects multiple devices to an internal network, relying on a single point of connection (typically fiber, but potentially cellular) to reach the outside world.
 Think of this as the difference between 200 straw-sized device pipes connecting to the ocean versus two huge pipes supporting 100 connected devices.

 There are reasons each type of system could appeal to different users.
-Equipping a massive outdoor stretch of farm land with Wi-Fi might make less sense than scattering 5G cellular sensors where they’re needed and monitoring them from afar.
+Equipping a massive outdoor stretch of farmland with Wi-Fi might make less sense than scattering 5G cellular sensors where they’re needed and monitoring them from afar.
 On the other hand, a smaller automated manufacturing facility may have network security or time sensitivity concerns that 5G — such as a private 5G network, owned by the enterprise rather than a cellular carrier — can handle better than Wi-Fi.

 One-size-fits-all isn’t the right approach here.
 Some consumers will continue to be best served by a fiber-to-Wi-Fi router system at home with 5G cellular service outdoors, while others will leverage their phones’ mobile 5G service to provide hotspot service when they’re inside.
 Businesses will make the choice between equipping their offices with Wi-Fi 6E routers or paying for individual users’ 5G subscriptions, in some cases doing both, and in others, neither.
 Meanwhile, 5G devices with Wi-Fi 6E chips will become more common, enabling phone, tablet, and traditional computer users to take advantage of whatever spectrum and networks are available, typically without even realizing that it’s happening.

-Regardless of the connectivity standard, the end result of adding 6GHz spectrum to the mix will be the same: Superfast data transfers with lower latency and likely better security than ever before.
+Regardless of the connectivity standard, the end result of adding 6GHz spectrum to the mix will be the same: superfast data transfers with lower latency and likely better security than ever before.
 Promoters of 6GHz 5G and Wi-Fi may think of this “coexisting,” but for most users, it will lead to a sea change in the quality and quantity of wireless applications, eventually enabling holographic communications, untethered photorealistic mixed reality hardware, and wearable/IoT devices with phone-class performance.

 We’ll be covering the April 23 FCC vote on 6GHz spectrum as it happens.
 Stay tuned for the latest developments, because they’re going to be important to the future of wireless communications.